HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 Key Insight:

-Directories with proper schema implementation help search engines connect your business listing to your website and other online profiles, strengthening your overall digital presence.
+Directories with proper schema help search engines connect your listing to your website and other online profiles, which strengthens your overall digital presence.

-Advanced directories implement schema markup (structured data) that helps search engines understand business information.
+Advanced directories use schema markup (structured data) that helps search engines understand business information.
 Look for directories that:

 • Use LocalBusiness schema markup